maarten-pennings/6502/2emulation/README.md

 > till completion before it samples the IRQ line (and I flag) again.

 > If the IRQ line is low and the I flag is 0, the interrupt sequence will be initiated.
-> The Program Counter (PC, high and low byte) and the Processor Status Register (P) are pushed
+> The Program Counter (PC, high and low byte) and the Processor Status Word (PSW) are pushed
 > onto the stack and the IRQ-disable flag (I) is set to a 1 disabling further interrupts.
 > The Program Counter Low is loaded from FFFE and the Program Counter High from FFFF.
 > The vector at FFFE/FFFF point to the start of the so-called Interrupt Service Routine (ISR),